Looping is the last basic construct that we haven't learned yet in Rust. Rust has

 let mut x = 5; // mut x: i32 let mut done = false; // mut done: bool while !done { x += x - 3; println!("{}", x); if x % 5 == 0 { done = true; } }

-loops are the correct choice when you're not sure how many times
+while loops are the correct choice when you're not sure how many times

 you need to loop.